burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 D()
 ```

-## Logic behind Executing Destructors
+## Logic Behind Executing Destructors

 When processing the destructor, identical actions behind the logic of the constructor's execution are performed but in reverse order.

 1. Execution of the destructor body of the class destructor.
-2. Working out the body of the destructor for class members.
+2. Work out the body of the destructor for class members.
 3. Destructor of direct non-virtual base classes.
 4. If the object is the object of the "deepest" class in the inheritance graph, then virtual base destructors are called.